imperva/domain-directory-controller/README.md

 #### Use Case 8 - Change Requests: Add, Remove, Replace AD's objects' fields

 In order to change AD's objects' fields a ChangeRequest object is needed.
-Using the ChangeRequest object you can specify the field and values you want to add, remove or replace.
+Using the ChangeRequest object you can specify the field and values you want to add, remove or replace and call the connector.executeChangeRequest().

 ```java
 ...